 But we all tick the box and agree.

-However, if there is a notice by email, however, it rarely says more than “our terms have been updated”, with no clue as to what has been changed.
+However, if there is a notice by email, it rarely says more than “our terms have been updated.”
+But with no clue as to what has been changed.

 But if you do something that does not conform to the rules, which you have no way of really knowing what they are, you might receive a notice such as this.